Mushir-Ali/ClientDriven/README.md

 ## Features
 - User Authentication

-- Sign up with name, email, password, and role (Developer / Manager / Client)
+- Sign up with name, email, password.

 - Login with email and password